Edit by OmarKN

 bit.ly/_tawh

-Our understanding of Tawhīd is of course informed by our understanding of Allah.
+Our understanding of Tawhīd is informed by our understanding of Allah.

-Every moment are existent things in this world originating from Allah, sustained by Allah and any moment returning to Allah.[1]
+The existent things in this world are at every moment originating from Allah, sustained by Allah and at any moment returning to Allah.[1]

 This is a summary of some points of the teachings of Muhyiddin Ibn Arabi by the eminent scholar Bulent Rauf, slightly edited by OmarKN.[3]
 Full text: Union and Muhyiddin Ibn Arabi [2]